LETTER P

 Pín-pún – the same, equal

-Pinta Labio (painted lips)- the name of the napkin that is used to wipe the tops of an opened beer bottles before drinking.
+Pinta Labio (painted lips)- the name of the napkin that is used to wipe the tops of an opened beer bottle before drinking.
 Usually, a napkin is wrapped around the top of a bottle after it is opened for wiping because of condensation rust or dirt can get under the edge of the cap.

 Pipá – (packed) when someplace or thing is packed tight with people, really crowded